The Equivariance Criterion in a Linear Model for Fixed-X Cases: Introduction

 \begin{defn} A decision rule $\delta(X)$ is said to be equivariant under $G$ if \be \delta(g(x))=\tilde{g}(\delta(x)) \quad \hbox{for all } g \in G \hbox{ and } x \in {\cal X}. \enq \end{defn}

-In this way, the equivariance criterion imposes a constraint on the possible decision rules that one can use reasonably to derive the optimal decision rule.
-In this article, we will pursue the optimal decision rule in the sense of risk function as the expectation of the loss function over X, which is a function of the parameter and the decision rule and commonly used in literature.
+In this way, equivariance criterion imposes a constraint on the possible decision rules that one can use reasonably to derive the optimal decision rule.
+In this article, we will pursue the best decision rule (minimum risk equivariant rule, MRE rule) in the sense of minimizing the risk function as the expectation of the loss function over ${\bf X}$, which is a function of the parameter and the decision rule.